Last Updated on: 6th October 2023, 02:30 pm

-When you bring a new pet bird home, one of the first things you’ll do is pick a good parrot name.
+When we bring a new bird home, one of the first things we do is pick a good parrot name.
 Naming a pet bird is fun and essential to the overall bonding process.

 Select an easy-to-remember name for a pet parrot, so a moniker with one syllable is ideal.
 Begin training the bird to respond to its name, and don’t change it to avoid confusion.

 Top 10 Most Popular Parrot Names

-The most well-loved parrot names come from shared sources.
+The most well-loved parrot names are shared with other, more famous birds.

 For example, Tweety belongs to the well-known Looney Tunes character, who knew its name but not its age.
-Even though Tweety wasn’t a parrot, you may enjoy ascribing that name to your new bird friend.
+Although Tweety wasn’t a parrot, you may enjoy ascribing that name to a new bird friend.

 Other names aren’t bird-specific, like Lucky.
 These are a favorite to tack on to new animal companions.

-If you want your parrot to join the ranks with a popular name, consider the following:
+If you want a parrot to join the ranks with a popular name, consider the following:

 Male Parrot Names

-The more customized a name is, the more precious it can feel.
-So, you might want to narrow down your name choices by the sex of your parrot.
+The more customized the name, the more precious it can feel.
+So, you might want to narrow down the name choices based on the sex of the parrot.
 It’s natural to give a parrot a human name.

 Some are simple names for males, while others are fun and cute.
-Try spending a day or two with your parrot and get a feel for its unique personality.
+Try spending 1-2 days with the parrot to understand its unique personality.
 Which of these would fit the bird best?

 Female Parrot Names